-At school yards, idling school buses release emissions directly into the breathing zone of children.
-As children line up to board an idling bus, they are exposed to the vehicles emissions at the most concentrated levels.
+At schoolyards, idling school buses release emissions directly into the breathing zone of children.
+Children are exposed to the emissions at the most concentrated levels as they line up to board an idling bus.
 Limiting the amount of idling time not only reduces exposure of school students to the harmful pollutants in diesel exhaust, but it also improves air quality.

-EPA created a program to address emissions from school buses called the Clean School Bus USA Program.
+EPA has a program for addressing emissions from school buses called Clean School Bus.
 Suggested options for controlling emissions from school buses include implementing anti-idling programs and installing idle reduction technology [link to ARD-47] on buses.
 Retrofitting buses with pollution control devices can produce significant results.
 For example, installation of diesel oxidation catalysts can reduce emissions of particulate matter (PM) by 20 percent and emissions of hydrocarbons (HC) by 50 percent.
 Installation of diesel particulate matter filters can reduce emissions of PM, HC, and CO by 60 to 90 percent.
-More information on these technologies.

-In 2002 DES teamed up with the New Hampshire School Transportation Association (NHSTA) to launch a voluntary initiative to protect school children and bus drivers from excessive exposure to exhaust emissions from school buses.
-As part of the initiative, fleet managers and school bus drivers throughout New Hampshire were encouraged to adopt policies and practices to reduce school bus engine idling time whenever possible.
+DES, in association with the New Hampshire School Transportation Association (NHSTA) has a voluntary initiative to protect school children and bus drivers from excessive exposure to exhaust emissions from school buses.
+As part of the initiative, fleet managers and school bus drivers throughout New Hampshire adopt policies and practices to reduce school bus engine idling time whenever possible.

-DES and NHSTA developed numerous materials to assist schools and transit providers in developing these policies.
+DES and NHSTA have developed numerous materials to assist schools and transit providers in developing these policies.
 These include:

-School bus drivers can make a significant impact on the health of their passengers and their own health by limiting engine idling whenever possible.
+Drivers can reduce the potential impact on their health and that of their passengers by limiting engine idling whenever possible.
 Reducing idling also saves fuel, reduces engine wear and tear, and saves school bus companies and school districts thousands of dollars each year.

 Adobe Acrobat Reader format.
 Download a free reader from Adobe.